smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

 ### REFERENTIAL INTEGRITY
 [Table Of Contents](#table-of-contents)

-In short, multiple NULL markers can be inserted into the child column or a `FOREIGN KEY` constraint.
+Multiple NULL markers can be inserted into the child column or a `FOREIGN KEY` constraint.

 In `SQL Server`, a `FOREIGN KEY` constraint must be linked to a column with either a `PRIMARY KEY` constraint or a `UNIQUE` constraint defined on the column.
 A `PRIMARY KEY` constraint does not allow NULL markers, but a `UNIQUE` constraint allows one NULL marker.